-In the core of the activities within the research profile is the Johan Gadolin Process Chemistry Centre (PCC) and Center for Functional Materials (FUNMAT), please find links below.
+The strength of the research profile lies in the compelling combination of profound knowledge in natural sciences, chemical engineering as well as process and energy engineering.
+In the core of the activities within the research profile at Åbo Akademi University are the Johan Gadolin Process Chemistry Centre (PCC) and the Center for Functional Materials (FUNMAT); please find links below.

-The research profile Technologies for a Sustainable Future was called Molecular Process and Material Technology during 2015–2020.
+The research profile Technologies for a Sustainable Future was called Molecular and Process Material Technology during 2015–2020.